Can M&S reinvigorate online food shopping or are they too late to the party?

 And in a market where every big player offers a very similar shopping experience, could technological or service innovation be the USP M&S has up its sleeve?
 Might it build on the growing popularity of its Sparks loyalty scheme?
 Or follow Waitrose down the recipe box route to target M&S ‘cook from scratch’ customer?

-To receive the whitepaper on it's release, please drop us an email at email@example.com.
+To be one of the first to receive the whitepaper when it's released, drop us an line at email@example.com.